-There are many other IQ tests that are used depending on the specific situation.
-Understand a bit more about how these tests are administered and why you’d take one of these over the other versions available.
+There are many types of IQ tests that are used depending on the specific situation.
+Understand a bit more about how these tests are administered, their similarities and differences and why you’d take one of these over the other versions available.

 Woodcock-Johnson Tests of Cognitive Abilities

-Praised as one of the most comprehensive IQ tests, it has gained a lot of popularity over the years.
+Praised as one of the most comprehensive types of IQ tests, the Woodcock-Johnson test has gained a lot of popularity over the years.